GoodRoyal/writing/Writ/shorts/shortstories.md

 ## 2

 thoughts alone and in bundles tracked, so red team penetrators juggle orthogonals

 he faced a bamboo stalk
-not thinking about penetration
+not registering penetration

-opposite to him the bamboo stalk stalked it knew something was up and it knew it was penetration.
+opposite, the bamboo stalk stalked his penetration
+    y
+        as discipline
+            of exploration
+        by design
+            of echoes
+        for context
+            expansion
+                y
+                by what,who
+                    by the becoming aware entity aka TEEBEEEIEE

 question: can the seer be seen by the seeing sea? better, why can silicon process koans?